Tick Facts & Information

 How to Remove Ticks

 Ticks found on pets or people require cautious and thorough removal.
 They should be grasped behind the head by tweezers and pulled slowly away from the host’s skin.
 Crushing the pest may lead to the release of further dangerous fluids.
 It’s important that the mouthparts be completely removed from the wound, as well.
 Infected areas should be thoroughly washed and disinfected.
 If there are concerns resulting from a flea or tick bite, seek medical attention immediately.
+Learn more best practices on how to remove ticks.

 What Orkin Does